-Most of the month has been spent working, well midweek anyway, a bit like most people do I guess!
-It just still seems a bit strange to me!
-Because of the work thing I’ve been trying to go out on my bike as much as possible at the weekend, for a couple of reasons one that it still relieves my back and two I enjoy it!
-Although the weather is still not that brilliant and we still keep getting strong winds and rain but I’ve still managed to get away a few times this month admittedly only day rides but that’s better than nothing.
+Garry McGivern February 2016 update.
+Most of the month has been spent working, well, midweek anyway.
+A bit like most people do, I guess!
+It just still seems a bit strange to me.
+Because of the work thing I’ve been trying to go out on my bike as much as possible at the weekend, for a couple of reasons.
+One, that it still relieves my back, and two, I enjoy it!
+Although the weather is still not that brilliant, we still keep getting strong winds and rain.
+But I’ve still managed to get away a few times this month, admittedly only day rides, but that’s better than nothing.

-It was a really good crossing, one which I’ve never done before despite all the times I’ve been across to the island and I even found somebody to sit with and bore for the hour that it took to cross!
-I was sat talking to a man from Southampton who was on his way to his holiday home in Sandown to do a spot of DIY on it.
-After hearing that I was going camping he invited me to stay at his place which was really kind of him, but I’d already decided that I was camping so I declined his very kind offer and said goodbye to him once the ferry had docked in East Cowes.
+It was a really good crossing, one which I’ve never done before despite all the times I’ve been across to the island.
+And I even found somebody to sit with and bore for the hour that it took to cross!
+I was sitting talking to a man from Southampton who was on his way to his holiday home in Sandown to do a spot of DIY on it.
+After hearing that I was going camping, he invited me to stay at his place, which was really kind of him, but I’d already decided that I was camping, so I declined his very kind offer and said goodbye to him once the ferry had docked in East Cowes.

-It was a short ride from the ferry to the campsite, in fact, a lot shorter than I thought; I’d only done 45 miles by the time I arrived!
-Thinking that 45 miles was such a miserable effort on my part and it was still relatively early, I decided to continue on but with no other campsites open I decided to head home after all the wind would be behind me all the way.
-Also I knew that if I would have stopped too early I would have got bored sitting in my tent particularly as it gets dark so early (There’s nothing on the campsite and the nearest pub is down a hill) That’s one of the downfalls of camping at this time of year, getting dark so early!
-It’s fine stopping early when it’s light as you can sit watching others trying to put their tents up not succeeding and the whole thing ending in an argument or the grey haired nomads in their camper vans and caravans putting up their awnings and then setting everything out in it all bar the kitchen sink!
-But when it’s dark they’ve already arrived and closed up for the night!
-It was about 9.30pm when I eventually walked through my door but at least I’d got some half decent miles under my belt finishing on 74.
+It was a short ride from the ferry to the campsite.
+In fact, a lot shorter than I thought; I’d only done 45 miles by the time I arrived!
+Thinking that 45 miles was such a miserable effort on my part and it was still relatively early.
+I decided to continue on.
+But with no other campsites open, I decided to head home.
+After all, the wind would be behind me all the way.
+Also, I knew that if I would have stopped too early, I would have got bored sitting in my tent.
+Particularly as it gets dark so early (There’s nothing on the campsite and the nearest pub is down a hill).

-It was a good ride up and I didn’t get lost this time following the cycle super highway once I was in London, as I did when I cycled up last November.
+It was a good ride up, and I didn’t get lost this time.
+As I did when I cycled up last November.
+I followed the cycle super highway once I was in London,

-Once in London, the only thing I did was to go to China town to see it all decorated out for the Chinese New Year, then once I’d done that I jumped on a train to go home.
+Once in London, the only thing I did was to go to Chinatown to see it all decorated for the Chinese New Year.
+Then, once I’d done that, I jumped on a train to go home.

-The train was really crowded with standing room only, but luckily I was on the train as soon as it arrived in the station and managed to get the bike on and also get a seat for myself.
+The train was really crowded with standing room only.
+Luckily, I was on the train as soon as it arrived at the station and managed to get the bike on and also get a seat for myself.

-The final weekend of the month I was all set to go to London once again only this time I was going to use the return train ticket that I’d brought the previous week and then cycle back from London this time.
-But I had to do boring household chores on Saturday so couldn’t go away then, so I got my bike ready and decided to get the earliest train possible on Sunday Morning.
+The final weekend of the month, I was all set to go to London once again.
+Only this time, I was going to use the return train ticket that I’d brought the previous week and then cycle back from London this time.
+But I had to do boring household chores on Saturday, so couldn’t go away.
+So I got my bike ready and decided to get the earliest train possible on Sunday Morning.